 5.2.5.2 Procedure for C2 authorization in 5GS

+5.2.5.2.1 General

 If C2 authorization is requested during the UUAA-SM procedure the procedure described in clause 5.2.3.2 takes place with the following additions:

-- In Step 0, the UE includes a within a UAS container, pairing information (if available);
+- In Step 0, the UE includes pairing information (if available) in a C2 Aviation Payload. which is forwarded further to the USS;

-- In step 5, the SMF may receive authorization information for C2 from the USS.
-The SMF then interacts with the PCF to retrieve the associated policy rules based on the authorization information provided by the USS to enable the requested C2 communication.
-The SMF configures the UPF based on the policy rules provided by the PCF to enable the requested C2 communication.
+- In step 4, the USS will perform C2 authorization taking the included pairing information, the Service Level Device Identity/CAA-Level UAV ID and 3GPP UAV ID/GPSI etc into account.
+The USS includes the resulting C2 Authorization result in the Naf_Auth_Response returned to the UAS-NF/NEF and it will be forwarded to the UAV/UE in step 7.

+- The USS shall:

+- in step 4 include a DN Authorization profile Index specifying a predefined set of PCC-rules in the PCF that puts an initial restriction on the traffic allowed to pass on the PDU-session.
+For example, only traffic exchanged with the USS might be allowed to pass.

+Once the authentication is complete, after step 4, the USS subscribes to PDU Session Status Events for the PDU session used for C2 communication, applicable for the GPSI received in step 2.

+- when the USS in step 8 receives a PDU Session State Event Report indicating session start and including the PDU Session IP address invoke the USS initiated pairing policy configuration procedure (see figure 5.2.5.2.4-1) with the received PDU Session IP address and authorized paired UAV-C IP-address as input to request corresponding traffic to be allowed on the PDU session in the UPF.

+5.2.5.2.2 UE initiated PDU Session Modification for C2 Communication

 C2 authorization is requested at PDU session Modification:

 - After UUAA-SM is performed and a common PDU session is used for connectivity to USS and C2 communication to a UAV-C (as configured in the UAV); or